-47. In each of the cases concerning Legality of Use of Force, a request for the indication of provisional measures of protection was submitted by Serbia and Montenegro on the day of the filing of its Application, i.e. 29 April 1999 (see paragraphs 2 and 3 above).
-The Court, by Orders of 2 June 1999, rejected these requests (see paragraph 7 above), on the ground that it had no prima facie jurisdiction to entertain the Applications.
-In the instant case, it found that it was
+47. A request for the indication of provisional measures of protection was submitted by Serbia and Montenegro on the day of the filing of its Application in the present case, i.e. 29 April 1999 (see paragraph 2 above).
+The Court, by its Order of 2 June 1999, rejected this request (see paragraph 8 above), on the ground that, on the basis of the original Application, it had no prima facie jurisdiction to entertain it and that it could not take account of the additional basis of jurisdiction contained in the "Supplement to the Application" in view of the late stage at which it was invoked.
+The Court's finding regarding the lack of prima facie jurisdiction was based on the reasoning that that and that therefore